Samuel Coleridge-Taylor: Legacy

 Lists of Coleridge-Taylor's compositions and recordings of his work and of the many articles, papers and books about Coleridge-Taylor's life and legacy are available through the Samuel Coleridge-Taylor Foundation and the Samuel Coleridge-Taylor Network.

 There are two blue plaques in his memory, one in Dagnall Park, South Norwood, and the other in St Leonards Road, Croydon, at the house where he died.
 A metal figure in the likeness of Coleridge-Taylor has been installed in Charles Street, Croydon.

 A two-hour documentary, Samuel Coleridge Taylor and His Music in America, 1900–1912 (2013), was made about him and includes a performance of several of his pieces, as well as information about him and his prominent place in music.
 It was written and directed by Charles Kaufmann, and produced by The Longfellow Chorus.

 A feature animation, The Samuel Coleridge-Taylor Story (2013), was made about him, written and directed by Jason Young.
 It was screened as part of Southwark Black History Month and Croydon Black History Month in 2020.

+Chi-chi Nwanoku presented in 2017 on the Sky Arts series Passions a program about Samuel Coleridge-Taylor.

-On 26 August 2021 Coleridge-Taylor's Symphony in A minor received its Proms premier by the Chineke!
+On 26 August 2021 Coleridge-Taylor's Symphony in A minor received its Proms premiere by the Chineke!
 Orchestra with Kalena Bovell.

+On 1 September 2023 Coleridge-Taylor's Four Novelletten received its Proms premiere by the Chineke!
+Orchestra with Anthony Parnther.

+The American composer Coleridge-Taylor Perkinson (1932–2004) was named after Samuel Coleridge-Taylor.

 Posthumous publishing

 In 1999, freelance music editor Patrick Meadows identified three important chamber works by Coleridge-Taylor that had never been printed or made widely available to musicians.
-A handwritten performing parts edition of the Piano Quintet, from the original in the Royal College of Music (RCM) Library, had been prepared earlier by violinist Martin Anthony Burrage of the Royal Liverpool Philharmonic Orchestra.
+A handwritten performing parts edition of the Piano Quintet, from the original in the Royal College of Music (RCM) Library, had been prepared earlier by violinist Martin Anthony Burrage of the Royal Liverpool Philharmonic.
 The first modern performance of the Piano Quintet was given on 7 November 2001 by Burrage's chamber music group, Ensemble Liverpool / Live-A-Music in Liverpool Philharmonic Hall.
 The lunchtime recital included the Fantasiestücke.
 Live recordings of this performance are lodged with the RCM and the British Library.
 The artists were Andrew Berridge (violin), Martin Anthony (Tony) Burrage (violin), Joanna Lacey (viola), Michael Parrott (cello) and John Peace (piano).